Tom Sturridge Biography

 Childhood and Family

-Tom Sturridge grew up close to the film industry.
+Tom Sturridge was practically raised on movie sets.
 He was born on December 21, 1985, in London, to English director Charles Sturridge and actress Phoebe Nicholls.
-The family later welcomed two more children, a boy named Arthur and a girl named Matilda.From an early age, Tom enjoyed watching his parents work on set.
-It's no surprise that he eventually participated in a film himself.
+The family later welcomed two more children, a boy named Arthur and a girl named Matilda.From childhood, Tom loved watching his parents work on set.
+So it's no shock he eventually landed in front of the camera himself.
 His debut came at age 10 in "Gulliver's Travels," directed by his father Charles.
 Young Sturridge played the son of the main character.
-However, he has no memories of this first job and didn't even include it in his resume.
+Surprisingly, he has no memory of this debut and didn't even put it on his résumé.
 The film premiered in 1996 and was a success, winning five Emmy Awards.
-After that, Tom started participating in school plays.
-But as a teenager, he suddenly changed his mind about following in his parents' footsteps.
-He quit theater, lost interest in film, and in 2001 enrolled in Winchester College, a highly prestigious educational institution in England.

 Acting Career

-In addition to his film work, Sturridge has always been drawn to the theater.
-His stage debut came in 2009 at the Lyric Hammersmith Theatre in the play "Punk Rock," where he portrayed a character inspired by the teenage killers from the infamous Columbine High School.
+Beyond his screen work, Sturridge has always been drawn to the stage.
+He made his stage debut in 2009 at the Lyric Hammersmith Theatre in "Punk Rock," portraying a character inspired by the teenage killers from the infamous Columbine High School.
 For this role, he was nominated for an Evening Standard Award as "Most Promising Newcomer" and won a Critics' Circle Theatre Award.
-In 2013, Tom made his Broadway debut, playing Phillip in the play "Orphans," alongside Alec Baldwin and Shia LaBeouf.
-His portrayal of a developmentally challenged character earned him a Tony Award nomination.
-In 2015, he appeared in the play "American Buffalo," written by American playwright David Mamet.
-Three years later, he starred as Winston Smith in another Broadway production, "1984."
-In 2019, Sturridge shared the Broadway stage with Jake Gyllenhaal in the play "Sea Wall/A Life."
-This performance led to another Tony Award nomination for him the following year.Tom Sturridge's Personal Life

 Interesting Facts

-- Tom could have starred in the 2008 film "Jumper."
-He successfully auditioned for the lead role, but director Doug Liman felt that the 20-year-old Sturridge was too young and chose "Star Wars" actor Hayden Christensen instead.
-Producers were relieved, fearing that a film with a budget of over $100 million might flop with a lesser-known lead.
-Their fears were unfounded, as the film received mostly negative reviews anyway.
+- Tom almost landed the lead in 2008's "Jumper."
+He nailed the audition for the lead role, but director Doug Liman thought the 20-year-old Sturridge was too young and went with "Star Wars" actor Hayden Christensen instead.
+Producers breathed a sigh of relief, worried that a $100+ million film might bomb with an unknown lead.
+Turns out their worries were pointless—the film got slammed by critics anyway.

-- At the age of 13, Sturridge attended Harrodian School in London with Robert Pattinson.
-The two became friends and have maintained their friendship throughout their lives.
+- When he was 13, Sturridge went to Harrodian School in London with Robert Pattinson.
+The two hit it off and have stayed close friends ever since.
 Tom even asked Robert to be the godfather of his niece.
-Thanks to Tom, Pattinson met singer FKA Twigs, with whom he was in a relationship for several years and even engaged.
+Through Tom, Pattinson met singer FKA Twigs, who he dated for several years and was even engaged to.